 Is there an out-of-pocket maximum?

-If you require a lot of physical therapy, an out-of-pocket maximum will help you save money.
-Should you reach your out-of-pocket limit, your remaining therapy could be fully covered (subject to the terms of the rest of the policy coverage).
+If you require a lot of PT, an out-of-pocket maximum will help you save money.
+This max is the most you can be made to pay per year.

 How to Reduce Physical Therapy Costs